egnomerator/FileUploadDownloadTest/README.md

 # FileUploadDownloadTest
 POC for a resource-conscious, large-file library web API

+The focus so far has been on implementing a simple API that facilitates file upload/download with:

+- asynchronous request handling to facilitate many concurrent requests
+- file upload/download by streaming in chunks to use RAM more efficiently and to handle very large files
+- Kestrel max current requests set and rate limiting middleware for some protection against high load

+---

-in lieu of an actual README file, this is a stream of stream-of-consciousness/brainstorm for me to come back to ...
+in lieu of a decent README file, this is a stream of stream-of-consciousness/brainstorm for me to come back to ...

 ---